danielwilstrop/reactweather/README.md

 App still needs styling, all the functinality is there, it just looks very basic at the moment

+To use this app you will need an Opne weather API key saved in a .ENV file as REACT_APP_GOOGLE_API_KEY

 Tech used:
  - React
  - React Hooks